lupyuen/lupyuen.github.io/src/display3.md

 We're building a __HDMI Display Driver__ for [__Apache NuttX Real-Time Operating System__](https://lupyuen.github.io/articles/release) (RTOS) on the Star64 SBC.
 (And probably for VisionFive2 too)

-Our analysis today will be super useful for creating our __HDMI Driver for NuttX__ on Star64.
+The analysis in this article will be super useful for creating our __HDMI Driver for NuttX__ on Star64.
 (Pic below)

 And hopefully this article will be helpful for __porting other Operating Systems__ to JH7110!